 - Bank Transfer

 b) You pay the 75% balance within 45 days before arrival.
-You can pay the balance by Bank Transfer or Credit card through PayPal (in this case Paypal charges a 3,9% commission)
+You can pay the balance by Bank Transfer or Credit card through Stripe.

 If you need to reschedule your trip, don’t worry.
 Let us know, and we’ll do our best to help you sort out alternative dates, though this may incur additional charges.